 Migrating birds start arriving in October.
 The first-comers build their nest in the choice sites high up in the trees.
 Most chicks and birds leave the island by April.
 If they stay for too long, they can become stuck and entangled in the sticky seed pods the pisonia trees produce.

 Our Camping Gear

 Air mattress and bedding

 10-litre containers of water

 Insect Repellent (Though we didn’t come across biting insects).

 Snorkel gear & Reef shoes

-If camping is not an option, Lady Musgrave Experience have day tours that include snorkeling, lunch and a tour of the island.
+If camping is not an option, Lady Musgrave Experience has day tours that include snorkeling, lunch and a tour of the island.
 Currently, they also have ‘Sleep on the Reef’ packages for one and two nights on a boat moored in the lagoon.
-For More Information.